 Any service agreement entered into is with your consultant, not with the network as a whole or its coordinator.

-THESIS AND DISSERTATION WRITING CONSULTANTS
+THESIS AND DISSERTATION WRITING HELP

 Chris Tomei: Slavic studies, humanities, computational linguistics, linguistic theory, Russian, comparative literature, folklore, modernism and women's studies, international relations, comparative culture, indexer of scholarly books.